-Recognizing that every situation is unique, we coordinate efforts with other units on campus to help students navigate their path forward.
+Recognizing that every situation is unique, we coordinate efforts with other units on campus and parents/families to help students navigate their path forward.
 Together, we advise, guide, and care for students throughout their time at Trinity.
 In addition, we uphold our community standards and guide students, as they work to balance their academic and personal needs.
 Above all, we encourage students to practice self-advocacy and engage in active problem solving.
 With this in mind, we urge students to be proactive in the search and use of resources and services.

 Coming from various walks of life, we bring a wealth of knowledge and experience to our roles.
 We each have unique personal and professional backgrounds that inform our practice and the ways in which we engage with the community.

 Submit a Care and Wellness Referral if you are concerned about a student's academic progress or personal wellness.